Self-supervised debiasing using low rank regularization: Introduction

 \section{Introduction}

-While modern deep learning solves several challenging tasks successfully, a series of recent works \citep{geirhos2018imagenet, gururangan2018annotation, feldman2015certifying} have reported that the high accuracy of deep networks on in-distribution samples does not always guarantee low test error on out-of-distribution (OOD) samples, especially in the context of spurious correlations. \citet{arjovsky2019invariant, nagarajan2020understanding, tsipras2018robustness} suggest that the deep networks can be potentially biased to the spuriously correlated attributes, or dataset bias, which are misleading statistical heuristics that are closely correlated but not causally related to the target label.
-In this regard, several recent works explain this phenomenon through the lens of simplicity bias \citep{rahaman2019spectral, neyshabur2014search, shah2020pitfalls} of gradient descent-based deep networks optimization; deep networks prefer to rely on spurious features which are more ``simpler" to learn, e.g., more linear.
+While modern deep learning solves several challenging tasks successfully, a series of recent works \citep{geirhos2018imagenet, gururangan2018annotation, feldman2015certifying} have reported that the high accuracy of deep networks on in-distribution samples does not always guarantee low test error on out-of-distribution (OOD) samples, especially in the context of spurious correlations.
+Existing studies \citep{arjovsky2019invariant, nagarajan2020understanding, tsipras2018robustness} suggest that the deep networks can be potentially biased to the spuriously correlated attributes, or dataset bias, which are misleading statistical heuristics that are closely correlated but not causally related to the target label.

-{These catastrophic pitfalls of dataset bias have facilitated the development of debiasing methods, which can be roughly categorized into approaches (1) leveraging annotations of spurious attributes, i.e., bias label \citep{kim2019learning, sagawa2019distributionally, wang2020towards, tartaglione2021end}, (2) presuming specific type of bias, e.g., color and texture \citep{bahng2020learning, wang2019learning, ge2021robust} or (3) without using explicit kinds of supervisions on dataset bias \citep{liu2021just, nam2020learning, lee2021learning, levy2020large, zhang2022correct}.}
+These catastrophic pitfalls of dataset bias have facilitated the development of debiasing methods, which can be roughly categorized into approaches: (\textbf{1}) leveraging annotations of spurious attributes, i.e., bias label \citep{kim2019learning, sagawa2019distributionally, wang2020towards, tartaglione2021end}; (\textbf{2}) presuming specific type of bias, e.g., color and texture \citep{bahng2020learning, wang2019learning, ge2021robust}; or (\textbf{3}) without using explicit kinds of supervisions on dataset bias \citep{liu2021just, nam2020learning, lee2021learning, levy2020large, zhang2022correct}.